tarekw/ITVPlayer/README.md

 To execute the tests associated with the project, just run the command **grunt test**.

-Please ensure git is installed in your path.
-Have tested the app on Windows 7 and Mac.
+Project has been tested on Windows 7/8 and Mac.

 ## Technical Description